-In addition, the Company submitted a building plan to the Local Committee which was conditionally approved, and also submitted an application for an excavation and shoring permit which was received in March 2022, and the work commenced.
+In addition, the Company submitted a building plan to the Local Committee which was conditionally approved, and also submitted an application for an excavation and shoring permit which was received in March 2022, and work began.
+In the Report Period, the Company entered into an agreement for the construction of a new medical center to be leased to Clalit Health Services of an area of approx. 8,100 sqm on part of the land.
+The Company promoted a plan for the addition of approx. 8,000 sqm below-ground which was approved in February 2024.

 Expansion of Azrieli Tel Aviv Center (Spiral Tower) - The land, area of which is approx. 8,400 sqm, was purchased in May 2013 and construction commenced in September 2016.
 The land, which is adjacent to the Azrieli Tel Aviv Center, will enable the construction of the fourth tower and the expansion of the Azrieli Tel Aviv mall.
-In April 2018, a zoning plan was validated with an urban-mixed designation, which allows for uses of retail, offices, hospitality, residence and senior housing with aboveground building rights of approx. 147,260 sqm (gross), and, in addition, approx. 3,000 sqm of underground main retail space.
+In April 2018, a zoning plan was validated with an urban-mixed designation, which allows for uses of retail, offices, hospitality, residences and senior housing with aboveground building rights of approx. 147,260 sqm (gross), and, in addition, approx. 3,000 sqm of underground main retail space.

 As part of the zoning plan, the Company was required to approve an architectural design and development plan for the project, as a condition for an above-ground building permit.
 The Company also undertook to allocate, from such rights in the project, a public floor for the Municipality of Tel Aviv-Jaffa, and also undertook to pay and perform various tasks in the vicinity of the project, including in Azrieli Center.
 The Company intends to construct retail space that will serve to expand the existing mall and a multi-story tower, the Spiral Tower.
 In January 2020, a basement construction permit was received for the project.
 In January 2021, the design plan was signed by the approving functions at the Municipality of Tel Aviv.
-As of the Report Release Date, the Company is continuing excavation and shoring work at the site.
-In July 2021, the Company filed an application for an aboveground building permit for the entire project, and in December 2021 the Local Committee decided to conditionally grant the permit.
+In July 2021, the Company filed an application for an aboveground building permit for the entire project, and in December 2021, the Local Committee's decision, conditionally approving the permit, was received.
+In June 2023, the above-ground building permit was received, and the construction work is ongoing.